 On December 5, 2013, Astronics acquired all of the outstanding capital stock of PGA.
-The purchase price was paid with a combination of cash and Astronics' stock.
 PGA designs and manufactures seat motion and lighting systems primarily for business and first class aircraft seats and is Europe's leading provider of in-flight entertainment/communication systems as well as cabin management systems for private aircraft.
 PGA is included in our Aerospace segment.

 On February 28, 2014, Astronics acquired, through its wholly-owned subsidiary Astronics Test Systems, Inc. ("ATS"), certain assets and liabilities of EADS North America's Test and Services division, located in Irvine, California.
-ATS is a leading provider of highly engineered automatic test systems, subsystems and instruments for semi-conductor and consumer electronics products to both the commercial and defense industries.
+ATS is a leading provider of highly engineered automatic test systems, subsystems and instruments for semiconductor and consumer electronics products to both the commercial and defense industries.
 ATS is included in our Test Systems segment.

 On January 14, 2015, the Company acquired all of the outstanding stock of Armstrong, located in Itasca, Illinois.
 Armstrong is a leading provider of engineering, design and certification solutions for commercial aircraft, specializing in connectivity, in-flight entertainment, and electrical power systems.
-Armstrong will be included in our Aerospace segment.
+Armstrong is included in our Aerospace segment.